Henry Hunt (politician)

-Henry "Orator" Hunt (6 November 1773 – 15 February 1835) was a British radical speaker and agitator remembered as a pioneer of working-class radicalism and an important influence on the later Chartist movement.
+Henry "Orator" Hunt (6 November 1773 – 13 February 1835) was an English radical speaker and agitator remembered as a pioneer of working-class radicalism and an important influence on the later Chartist movement.
 He advocated parliamentary reform and the repeal of the Corn Laws.
 He was the first member of parliament to advocate for women's suffrage; in 1832 he presented a petition to parliament from a woman asking for the right to vote.
+He was the leading figure in the events leading to Peterloo massacre.

 Background

 Hunt was born on 6 November 1773 in Upavon, Wiltshire.

 Career

 Hunt became a prosperous farmer.
 He was first drawn into radical politics during the Napoleonic Wars, becoming a supporter of Francis Burdett.
 His talent for public speaking became noted in the electoral politics of Bristol, where he denounced the complacency of both the Whigs and the Tories, and proclaimed himself a supporter of democratic radicalism.
 It was thanks to his particular talents that a new programme beyond the narrow politics of the day made steady progress in the difficult years that followed the conclusion of the war with France.